craftcms/docker/README.md

 Running Docker locally is recommended if you are shipping your project to a Docker based envrionment such as Amazon Web Services Elastic Container Services (ECS).
 The following Docker Compose file will setup your local environment with the following:

 1. `php-fpm` service that will handle running PHP
-2. An `nginx` service that will accept HTTP requests on port 8000
+2. `nginx` service that will accept HTTP requests on port 8000
-3. A `mysql` service that will store your content
+3. `mysql` service that will store your content
-4. A `queue` service that will run the queue locally
+4. `queue` service that will run the queue locally
-5. A `redis` service that will handle queue and caching
+5. `redis` service that will handle queue and caching

 ```yaml
 version: "3.6"